dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control.md

 ![Hotfix1 branch](source-control/_static/image18.png)

-If you switch back to the master branch, the contents of the *\_Layout.cshtml* file automatically revert to what they are in the master branch.
+If you switch back to the *main* branch, the contents of the *\_Layout.cshtml* file automatically revert to what they are in the *main* branch.

 ![Master branch](source-control/_static/image19.png)

 This a simple example of how you can quickly create a branch and flip back and forth between branches.
 This feature enables a highly agile workflow using the branch structure and automation scripts presented in the [Automate Everything](automate-everything.md) chapter.
-For example, you can be working in the Development branch, create a hot fix branch off of master, switch to the new branch, make your changes there and commit them, and then switch back to the Development branch and continue what you were doing.
+For example, you can be working in the Development branch, create a hot fix branch off of *main*, switch to the new branch, make your changes there and commit them, and then switch back to the Development branch and continue what you were doing.

 What you've seen here is how you work with a local Git repository in Visual Studio.
 In a team environment you typically also push changes up to a common repository.
 The Visual Studio tools also enable you to point to a remote Git repository.
 You can use GitHub.com for that purpose, or you can use [Git and Azure Repos](/azure/devops/repos/git/overview?view=vsts) integrated with all the other Azure DevOps capabilities such as work item and bug tracking.